poolpy111/airline-booking/README.md

 3. **Choose Seats:** Pick your preferred seats from the available options.
 4. **Buy Tickets:** Complete the reservation by purchasing your tickets.

-## Contributing

-We welcome contributions from the community.
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

-## Support

-For any support queries or issues related to the application, please raise an issue in the GitHub repository or contact the support team at \`support@airlinebookingsystem.com\`.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.